 The worst possible reaction is to dig a deep trench, jump into it and spend valuable time, emotional effort and probably expense in lobbing hand grenades backwards and forwards.
 Much more importantly, there are your children standing in ‘no man’s land’ watching and listening to the destruction going on around them.

 Tackle the emotional impact, then set about working to keep communication with your partner open.
 Talk to them.
 You are allowed to.
 Is this really what they wanted to say to you?
 Keep calm.
-Always keep your true priorities at the forefront.
+Always keep your children’s welfare at the forefront.
 A relationship breakdown can affect trust which invariably impacts upon communication.
 If this is happening consider involving someone professional, like a mediator.
 They can help you work together to resolve your differences and keep you talking.
 Your children can only benefit.

-Think about getting your own advice.
-I can’t stress the importance of choosing your solicitor wisely and carefully.
+Think about getting your own legal advice.
+We can’t stress the importance of choosing your solicitor wisely and carefully.
 They can make all the difference to the journey through separation.
 Leave them to use their skills to respond for you and to take the burden of the legalities from you.
 They can see the bigger picture and a path through.
 They are not affected by the understandable and very real emotions.

-Or, you have every right to choose to respond directly yourself.
+Or, you have every right to choose to directly respond yourself.
 Solicitors regularly receive communication directly.
 Be careful though, there are ways and means of putting your side forward without getting into a situation of crossfire.

-Again it’s that old advice of taking breaths and taking time.
+Again, it’s that old advice of taking breaths and taking time.
 Emails and letters put together in the early hours of the morning or during the heat of the moment usually fail to make any real progress and can only inflame a situation.
-Type it, save it, go and do something else, then come back to it some time later and ask yourself the questions – is this really relevant to the important issues?
+Type it, save it, go and do something else, then come back to it sometime later and ask yourself the questions – is this really relevant to the important issues?
 Does this really say what is important to me?
 Have I put forward a reasonable plan of action to try and resolve this?